Promoting political reform in Afghanistan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Afghan Ministry of Finance; Independent Administrative Reform and Civil Service Commission of Afghanistan
+Lead executing agency: Afghan Ministry of Finance (MoF); Independent Administrative Reform and Civil Service Commission of Afghanistan (IARCSC)

-Decades of armed conflict have left Afghan society and state structures in ruins.
-The state and the public administration cannot carry out their tasks and render the services the population needs.
-One of the many reasons for this is the inability of state institutions both in Kabul and in the provinces and districts to enforce their powers.
-To make matters worse, the population has little respect for the Afghan state and its institutions due to widespread corruption.
+After decades of armed conflict, the state and public administration in Afghanistan are unable to fulfil their responsibilities and provide the services that the population needs.
+This is due to the inability of state institutions to enforce their powers.
+To make matters worse, the Afghan state and its institutions lack support among the population due to widespread corruption.

-Since 2009, the German Government has been supporting good governance reform in Afghanistan through the Open Policy Advisory Fund.
-The focus is on making the public administration more efficient and on preventing corruption.
+The German Government has been supporting good governance reform efforts in Afghanistan through the Open Policy Advisory Fund since 2009.
+The focus is on making public administration more efficient and on preventing corruption.

-Many Afghan institutions face the challenge of introducing reform measures, but the expertise needed is often lacking.
-The Open Policy Advisory Fund searches for and funds the deployment of experts who can support state actors in building up modern, efficient processes in specialist departments, drawing up or improving strategies and regulations, and providing staff training.
-Improved organisational structures, clear internal procedures and well-trained staff enable public administrations to perform their work more professionally and contribute to more transparent government activities.
+Many Afghan institutions need to introduce reforms but often lack the necessary expertise.
+The Open Policy Advisory Fund searches for and funds the deployment of experts who can support state actors in setting up efficient processes, drawing up or improving strategies and regulations, and providing staff training.
+Thanks to improved organisational structures, clear internal procedures and well-trained staff, the work of the public administration can contribute to more transparent government actions.

-Backed by lean structures, the Fund can respond quickly and flexibly to new reform approaches.
-A high-level committee comprising representatives of the Afghan and German Governments sets the strategic direction.
-It is thus possible to quickly put into practice project ideas and training courses.
-The Fund also serves as a point of intersection with other programmes of German-Afghan cooperation and those of other international donors.
+With its lean structures, the Fund can respond quickly and flexibly to new requests for supporting reform measures.
+The strategic direction is set by a committee comprising high-ranking representatives of the Afghan and German Governments.
+Projects and training courses can be implemented quickly.
+The Fund also serves as a point of intersection, for example with other German-Afghan cooperation programmes and with other international donors.

 Restructuring the Office of the President.
-In 2015, two administrative institutions were combined to form the Office of the President, which is tasked with coordinating government business.
-Experts from the Open Policy Advisory Fund supported the Office of the President in identifying procedures that had become redundant in the wake of the merger and made recommendations on core functions.
+In 2015, two administrative institutions merged to form the Office of the President.
+Experts from the Open Policy Advisory Fund helped the Office of the President to identify procedures that had become redundant as a result of the merger and made recommendations for core functions.

 Administrative reform 2.0.
-With the support of German advisors funded by the Open Policy Advisory Fund, the Independent Administrative Reform and Civil Service Commission developed the next administrative reform initiative.
-Implementation began in 2015 and is proceeding step by step.
+With the support of the Open Policy Advisory Fund, the Independent Administrative Reform and Civil Service Commission developed the next administrative reform.
+It has been implemented on a gradual basis since 2015.